chrmsan/CV/README.md

 I thrive when I use my skills and abilities to provide valuable solutions that will be of great use for many.

-My efforts shall be of joy, use and help for other people

 ##Projects

 *TBC